NeutroniumDev/observer/README.md

 # Observer
 Observer is a device that measures the altitude, acceleration, rotation, and location of model rockets.

-As of June 24, 2022, Observer's schematic is incomplete.
+As of June 24, 2022, Observer's schematic is complete-ish but untested.
 It uses the following chips:
 - SAMD21G18   (Processing)
 - USB-C port (data transfer
   + Protection IC (can be omitted)